What is Rose?

 STATIC still owns the active profile, the proxy flow, the injected JavaScript behavior, and the local control plane.

-Rose provides the Linux layer that STATIC runs on when 404 uses the distribution path.
+Rose provides the Linux environment and startup contract that STATIC runs within.

 flowchart LR